Futurist Hour

 Which is more important: the Future of Work or the Now of Work?

 The future isn’t off in the distance.
-It’s all around us, with shifts in our workplaces of today signalling the trending dynamics of tomorrow’s workforce.
+It’s all around us, with shifts in today’s workplaces signalling the trending dynamics of tomorrow’s workforce.

 Instead of reacting to the changing nature of work, we can actively shape it.
 While strategically navigating the pivotal forces at work: